 Meanwhile, consumer discretionary stocks are on the other side of the spectrum.
 They tend to follow a more cyclical demand pattern.
 Consumer discretionary stocks are more closely aligned with non-essential and luxury items.
 Both have the potential to be lucrative, but consumer staples are more likely to remain consistent despite market fluctuations.
 Keeping in mind that the stock market isn't the economy, consumer staples stocks aren't going anywhere.

 In 2021, Costco Wholesale (NASDAQ:COST) is a solid buy.
-It's also a dividend stock with a current yield of 0.85 percent.
-The shares are down 13.5 percent YTD, which means that you can get in on the dip for the long term.
-Costco's five-year growth is more than 115 percent.
+It's also a dividend stock.
+Costco's five-year growth is more than 195 percent.

 Reynolds Consumer Products (NASDAQ:REYN) does more than just aluminum foil.
-It also owns Hefty and Fresh-Lock, among others.
-The stock is only about one year old.
+It also owns Hefty and Fresh-Lock, among other brands.
+The stock is only about 1.5 years old.
 Investing now could lead to a smart long-term hold.

 Post Holdings (NYSE:POST) is a cereal company that has been around for 126 years.
-The growth is steady, with its shares 46 percent in the green over the last five years.
+The growth is steady, with its shares up 37 percent over the last five years.
 The "great cereal boom of 2020," as a Chron writer put it, also contributed to the stock's approval.

 You might also want to get in on Procter & Gamble (NYSE:PG), which is a gargantuan brand.
-The past five years have brought 53.72 percent of growth for the shares of a more than two-century-old company.
-Also, a current dividend yield of 2.74 percent is lucrative.
+The past five years have brought 64 percent of growth for the stock of the two-century-old company.
+Also, a current dividend yield of 2.42 percent is lucrative.

 Consumer staple ETFs to consider